 Sarah's Top Tips

-- Allow the chicken to marinate for at least 30 minutes.
+- Marinate the chicken.
+Allow the chicken to marinate for at least 30 minutes.
 It helps tenderize the chicken and deepen the flavor.

 Serving Suggestions

-These sticky honey chicken thighs can be served in many different ways.
-I recommend serving them with steamed Jasmine or brown rice and a veggie side like these crispy air fryer green beans, or serving them alongside a refreshing cold sesame noodle salad for a complete meal.
-Or make it heartier with these buttery, golden garlic butter potatoes.
+These sticky honey chicken thighs pair well with simple sides that soak up the extra sauce.
+I like serving them with steamed Jasmine or brown rice and an easy veggie side like my crispy air fryer green beans, or serving them alongside a refreshing cold sesame noodle salad for a complete meal.
+Or make dinner heartier with these buttery, golden garlic butter potatoes.

 Storage & Reheating